powa-team/powa/docs/remote_setup.rst

 Configure PoWA and stats extensions on each remote server
 *********************************************************

-You need to install configure :ref:`powa_archivist` and the :ref:`stat_extensions` of your choice on each remote PostgreSQL server.
+You need to install and configure :ref:`powa_archivist` and the :ref:`stat_extensions` of your choice on each remote PostgreSQL server.

 Declare the list of remote servers and their extensions